All in One Package

 You can import geometries such as implants in STL format as well as geometries constructed from CT data.
 The position of the implant can be adjusted while displaying surrounding CT images.
 In addition, you can set the axis and rotation center of the STL data, and by using it, it is possible to replace the installed screw by one with different length.

-Just specifying the mesh size, you can automatically generate a tetrahedral mesh with the size according to the curvature of the geometries.
-Even if various geometries overlap complicatedly, such as bones, soft tissues, implants, boundaries between them are extracted accurately and tetrahedral meshes are generated.
+MECHANICAL FINDER has a highly robust and size-controllable mesh generator based on fTetWild*1,2.
+Just specifying the mesh size, you can automatically generate a tetrahedral mesh.
+Even if various geometries overlap complicatedly, such as bones, and soft tissues, implants, boundaries between them are extracted accurately.

 Shell and Truss Element